 Hydraulic equipment suppliers generally offer different products for different markets, based on their experience of what works.
-For example mobile pumps and valves are different to industrial pumps and valves.
+For example, mobile pumps and valves are different to industrial pumps and valves.
 Marine and machine tools etc may also have different versions of similar valves but modified to suit their own working environments.

 The following slides provide some rough guides for the design priorities in each market.
-You may need to make sure that the components you specify are appropriate for your application but you must always remember to consider that the advice given in this website may only apply to the one application being discussed, rather than all of them.
+You may need to make sure that the components you specify are appropriate for your application but you must always remember to consider that the advice given on this website may only apply to the one application being discussed, rather than all of them.

 The design life or duty of a hydraulic system can vary greatly.
 90% of all hydraulic failures are due to contamination so designing a system that starts and remains clean is vital.

 Mobile applications can be simple and robust but sometimes lower cost and therefore quality.

 Industrial systems may be better quality for longer life but can be more complicated and therefore less reliable in more arduous environments.

 Hydraulic system costs will vary significantly.
 Probably the most important factors are production volume, environment, life cycle duty, market and quality of control.